TeselaGen/openVectorEditor/README.md

  - Built With React & Redux
  - Built for easy extensibility + embed-ibility
 # Universal Build
-The univeral build can be used in any app, where as the react build should be used if using react because it allows for more flexibility
+The universal build can be used in any app, where as the react build should be used if using react because it allows for more flexibility
-## Univeral Installation
+## Universal Installation
 via npm:
 ```
 npm install open-vector-editor